 - Have the appropriate school official(s) forward an official copy of the secondary-school record, complete with a listing of courses taken, grades obtained, credit received and rank in class; college or university transcript(s) if the student has taken any advanced work; and any degree, diploma or education certificate received.
 These records should include the results of any national or external examinations taken by the student.
 If the original transcripts are not provided in English, an official English translation is required.
 If submitting university transcripts, see below.

-- Students whose language of curricular instruction is not English must provide evidence of proficiency in the English language by submitting official scores on the TOEFL (minimum accepted score of a 213 on the computer-based test or 79 on the Internet-based test) or the IELTS (minimum score of 6), or Duolingo English Test (minimum score of 100).
+- Students whose language of curricular instruction is not English must provide evidence of proficiency in the English language by submitting official scores on the TOEFL (minimum accepted score of a 213 on the computer-based test or 79 on the Internet-based test), IELTS (minimum score of 6), or Duolingo English Test (minimum score of 100).
 The exam should be taken within 18 months of the date the student wishes to enroll.
 Meredith College’s code for test takers is 5410.

 - Send a school official recommendation and an academic teacher recommendation.
 Relevant forms are provided within the application.

 - Students who are submitting university transcripts must also provide an independent course-by-course evaluation for our Registrar.
 Options for independent course evaluation services include The Association of International Credential Evaluators, Inc. (AIEC), National Association of Credential Evaluation Services (NACES), AACRAO International Education Services (IES), World Education Services, Inc. (WES), or International Education Evaluations, Inc (IEE).
 Students wishing to use other credential evaluations should first check with Meredith Admissions to see if these evaluations will be accepted.

 Applicants are invited to come for a visit and experience life as a Meredith student.
 To schedule a visit, call (919) 760-8581 or email requests to the Office of Admissions.